habibutsu/erlz/README.md

 {right,[2,4,6,8]} = erlz:either_traverse(Fn, [1,2,3,4]).
 ```

-A similar example that above but on Haskell
+A similar example as above but on Haskell

 ```haskell
 > (traverse